There is an ancient and terrible blood feud between the Bitches.

 Terms of engagement

 Each Bitch, accompanied by her chosen Thanes, will draw forth cheese crackers from a sealed bag marked only with a number.
 They will grade each one in five dimensions: appearance, taste, cheesiness, texture, and overall experience.
 To my side I gathered my husband, my brother, and roommate Goosey, who has lurked for long enough to earn her animal nickname.
-To hers, Piggy summoned her husband and a jackass.
+For her side, Piggy summoned her husband and a jackass.

 To ensure consistency, Bitches tasted from the same boxes, and all boxes were checked to make sure each was well within its expiration date.
 I bought them, sampled them, then re-sealed them into extra-nice zip bags, and shipped them to Piggy’s crew.